 Don’t be scared.
 If you can ride a bike, you can ride on the track.
 Track bikes are very simple to ride and you’ll soon get the hang of riding fixed wheel.

 2. Don’t forget your helmet and gloves

 Helmets and gloves are compulsory, so don’t forget to take them.

 3. Bring your own pedals and cleats

-If you’re hiring a bike at your chosen velodrome, it’s worth changing the cleats on your shoes to match their preferred pedals.
-The pedals on hire bikes usually can’t be changed and the only other option is usually pedals with toe clips.
+If you’re hiring a bike at your chosen velodrome, it’s worth changing the cleats on your shoes to match their preferred clipless pedal system.
+The pedals on hire bikes generally can’t be changed and the only other option is usually to use pedals with toe clips.

 4. Take plenty of refreshments

 Take plenty of water and drink often – track cycling is thirsty work.